adrianpena03/Kali-Elastic-Stack/README.md

 # KaliLinux-Elastic-Stack
-Here are the download instructions for an ELK stack on Kali Linux
+Contains the download instructions for an ELK stack on Kali Linux